Japanese withholding tax and tax return for foreign directors of foreign-affiliated companies.

 Scope of Domestic source income

 Non-residents are taxed in Japan when they have a certain domestic source income.
-Regarding salary income, the range of domestic source income differs depending on whether non-residents are officers or employees of Japanese companies.

-However, there is an exception to this rule.
-When the non-resident is paid a salary based on his position as a director of a Japanese corporation, the salary earned outside Japan is considered domestic source income.
-It is subject to taxation in Japan (Article 161, Paragraph 1, Item 12 of the Income Tax Act).
+When a non-resident of a Japanese company gets paid salary as a director, even a salary earned outside Japan is treated as a Japan source income, which is subject to taxation in Japan (Article 161, Paragraph 1, Item 12 of the Income Tax Act).

-EmployeesOfficers of the Japanese company
+Employees Director of a Japanese company

-Salaries corresponding to the period of work in JapanDomestic source incomeDomestic source income
+Salaries corresponding to the period of work in Japan Domestic source income Domestic source income

-Salaries corresponding to the period of work overseasForeign source income
+Salaries corresponding to the period of work overseas Foreign source income

 Non-residents > Japanese subsidiary pays the salary > withholding tax

-Non-residents > Japanese subsidiary pays the salary>Tax return
+Non-residents > Japanese subsidiary pays the salary> Tax return

-Non-residents > Japanese subsidiary pays the salary>Tax exemption for short-term residents
+Non-residents > Japanese subsidiary pays the salary> Tax exemption for short-term residents

 Non-residents > Overseas parent company pays the salary

-Non-residents > Overseas parent company pays>Withholding tax
+Non-residents > Overseas parent company pays> Withholding tax

 Non-residents > Overseas parent company pays>Tax return

-Non-residents > Overseas parent company pays>Tax treaty (tax exemption for short-term residents)
+Non-residents > Overseas parent company pays>Tax treaty

-The tax exemption for short-term residents is limited to the salary received from the employer outside of Japan.
+The tax exemption for short-term residents is applied to the salary received from the employer outside of Japan.
 Therefore, the salary received from overseas parent companies may be subject to short-term stay tax exemption if other requirements are satisfied.

 Case; Non-permanent resident